 And did you know that some types H2O and the ways we drink it can cause bloating?
 If you down bottles of Evian like they’re going out of fashion or drink sparkling water because it’s healthier than diet fizz, keep reading, because all that water consumption could be causing your unwanted bloating.

 Tip #1: Ditch the Bottle

-In a recent article, I called on cabin crew members to share their in-flight beauty tips, and one in particular stayed with me.
+In a recent article, I called on cabin crew members to share their in-flight beauty tips, and one, in particular, stayed with me.
 "Our training advisor said that drinking water straight out of the bottle bloats you more.
 We pour water into a cup and sip it," said Jayna, who works for Thomas Cook.
-When you drink water out of the bottle, you're more likely to take down excess air as well, which can cause your belly to bloat, whereas sipping from a cup minimises those chances.
+When you drink water out of the bottle, you're more likely to take down excess air as well, which can cause your belly to bloat, whereas sipping from a cup minimizes those chances.
 Don't believe it?
-The NHS credits swallowing air as a definite cause for unwanted bloating; it also recommends chewing your food with your mouth closed so as not to take on too much excess air (not to mention it's just good manners to eat with your mouth closed).
+The NHS credits swallowing air as a definite cause for unwanted bloating.

 Tip #2: Choose Your Fizz Wisely